+In this subsection, we present a number of different methods of constructing weak Hadamard matrices and weak Hadamard matrices with pairwise orthogonal columns.
+These may prove useful for future study of this newly defined concept.

+\begin{enumerate} \item The standard Hadamard matrices may be defined recursively through Sylvester's construction by first setting $H_1=[1]$, $ H_2= $, and constructing larger Hadamard matrices through the recursive equation $H_{2^k}=H_2\otimes H_{2^{k -1}}$, where $k\geq 2$ is any positive integer.
 Here we explore the idea of an analogue of Sylvester's construction for the case of normalized weak Hadamard matrices to construct `standard (normalized) weak Hadamard matrices'.

-Let $K_n$ be the complete graph on $n$ vertices.
-Sylvester's construction of Hadamard matrices uses the matrix $H_2= $ to build Hadamard matrices of order a power two.
-Here, $H_2$ is a matrix that diagonalizes $K_2$.
-Indeed, the tensor of $n$ copies of $H_2$ with itself yields a Hadamard matrix of order $2^n$.
-For (normalized) weak Hadamard matrices, one checks that $H_2\otimes A$ is a (normalized) weak Hadamard matrix whenever $A$ is.
-In this case, $H_2\otimes A$ need not have pairwise orthogonal columns.
-For example, if we consider

-which is a normalized weak Hadamard matrix that diagonalizes $K_3$, then $H_2\otimes A$ is a normalized weak Hadamard matrix whose columns are not pairwise orthogonal.
+First note that, for any (normalized) weak Hadamard matrix $A$, the matrix $H_2\otimes A$ is also a (normalized) weak Hadamard matrix.

-We now seek a matrix $P$ such that $H_2\otimes P$ is a normalized weak Hadamard matrix having pairwise orthogonal but is not a Hadamard matrix.
-Choosing $P\in\{H_2,A\}$ does not produce the desired properties for $H_2\otimes P$, so we turn our attention to the matrix diagonalizing the complete graph $K_n\backslash e$ minus an edge.
+In subsequent sections, we will require our weak Hadamard matrices to have pairwise orthogonal columns.
+We therefore seek a matrix $P$ such that $H_2\otimes P$ is a normalized weak Hadamard matrix having pairwise orthogonal columns (but is not a Hadamard matrix).
+The weak Hadamard matrix that diagonalizes $K_4\backslash e$ (the complete graph minus an edge) is